A successful adaptation… | The Journal of Montreal

 Three years ago, the play Vanishing lines was all the rage on the stage of the Théâtre d’Aujourd’hui by painting a funny and gritty portrait of young thirty-somethings facing deep challenges.
 The passage from the boards to the big screen is rather successful thanks in particular to the brilliant performances of its trio of actresses.

-“Can you drink bubbles without talking about the ice pack that makes?”
+“Can you drink bubbles without talking regarding the ice pack that makes?”
 This tasty line launched at the beginning of the film by one of the three protagonists perfectly sums up the tone, both light and serious, of the dramatic comedy.
 Vanishing lines.

 We follow three high school friends from Beauce who meet for a drunken summer evening in Montreal.
 If they were once on the same wavelength, the three girlfriends have taken very different trajectories since their crazy teenage years.